SunnyORCL/Iteam-DR-TF/docs/README.md

 [[Go To Guide]](./compute/compute.md)

 ### 6. Replicating Databases (if these resources exist)
+Goal: To replicate your database from one region to another and maintain both copies of data by enabling data guard in the `primary` region.

 [[Go To Guide]](./dataguard/replicating-dataguard.md)

 ### 7. Replicating Object Storage (if these resources exist)